-The SEIR is tiered from the previously certified PEIR in accordance with CEQA Guidelines section 15168(c), which provides for environmental review of subsequent activities under the same program.
+The SEIR is tiered from a the previously certified program EIR (the "Area Plan PEIR" or "PEIR") in accordance with CEQA Guidelines section 15168(c), which provides for environmental review of subsequent activities under the same program.
 The proposed project at the Balboa Reservoir site is the first development project under the adopted area plan in which conditions triggering a subsequent EIR are met pursuant to CEQA Guidelines section 15162.